alamgirqazi/tech-blog/src/pages/intro-to-nodejs-part-1/index.md

 M MongoDB
 E Express.js
 R React.js
-N Nodejs
+N Node.js

 There is also a MEVN Stack (V is for Vue.js).

 Okay, so lets get back.

-What we need to do now is to create a very simple *express.js* application.
+What we need to do now is to create a very simple **express.js** application.

-Before installing Express.js, we need set up our *package.json*.
+Before installing Express.js, we need set up our **package.json**.
 How do we do that?

 ```
 npm init